10 Steps for Enrollment: Undergraduates

-All full-time students must have health insurance coverage.
-The college has secured an Aetna PPO group health insurance policy that provides annual coverage from August 1st through July 31st.
+All full-time students must have comprehensive health insurance coverage.
+The college has secured an Aetna PPO health insurance policy that provides annual coverage from August 1st through July 31st.

-All students are automatically enrolled in CCA’s student health insurance plan unless they submit an online waiver application.
+All students are automatically enrolled in CCA’s student health insurance plan for the academic year unless they submit an approved online waiver application.
 A link to the online waiver site will be emailed to all students in early June.

 Step 9: In Case of Emergency

 RAVE is CCA's wireless campus-wide emergency response network to quickly inform the community about any situation that poses a threat to safety.

-Use Add Emergency Contact step by step guide to add an emergency contact to your account, someone CCA can contact if there is an emergency.
+Use Manage Contact Information Step by Step Guide to add an emergency contact to your account, someone CCA can contact if there is an emergency.

 Step 10: Attend Orientation

 Check back in June for more information on New Student Orientation for Fall 2019.

 New Student Orientation is a required, comprehensive, and personal introduction to California College of the Arts at which you will meet other students, faculty, and staff who will become an important part of your college experience.

 Digital technology has the potential to enhance the study and practice of all disciplines within art and design.
 CCA views computing as an essential tool and promotes the digital literacy of all students.

-CCA highly recommends that all students have a computer to assist in their studies.
-Certain programs of study require the ownership of a laptop computer upon entry into the major, typically in a student's second year.
+CCA requires that all students have a laptop to assist in their studies.
+All programs of study require the ownership of a laptop computer.

 More information about student computing recommendations and requirements can be found here.